KateAditya/KateAditya/README.md

-- 👋 Hi, I’m @KateAditya
+👋 Hi, I’m @KateAditya.

-- 👀 I’m interested in DotNet,python,Java Full stack Developer etc.
+👀 I’m passionate about .NET, Python, and Java full-stack development.

-- 🌱 I’m currently learning Last Year Computer engineering
+🌱 I’m currently in my final year of computer engineering, focusing on mastering software engineering principles.

-- 💞️ I’m looking to collaborate on  becoming a software engineer and Dotnet Developer.
+💞️ I’m eager to collaborate on projects that will help me grow as a software engineer, especially in .NET development.
+I’m also keen on contributing to innovative solutions that can make a positive impact.

-- 📫 How to reach me [ adityakate300@gmail.com]
+📫 You can reach me at [adityakate300@gmail.com].
 -

 <!---